jwdevos/free-esxi-backup/README.md

 For automated, scheduled backups, [ghettoVCB](https://github.com/lamw/ghettoVCB) is highly recommended.
 This manual script just fills a void for me when I want to make a quick backup of a VM.

 # How to use
+Place the script files (bck.sh and bck_config.cfg) in a sensible place.
+I created '''/usr/local''' for this.

 The script comes with the file bck_config.cfg.
 Set the datastore path for the backup destination in this config file.
 To view the help, run this:
 ```./bck.sh -h```